plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 ### ETAG Usage by Clients

-For any GET or OBSERVE resource request, if the client provides an invalid ETAG, it will be associated with the ETAG of the resource.
 The ETAG is sent to the client in the response, allowing the client to detect changes in the resource.
 If the ETAG matches the resource's latest ETAG, the device responds with a `VALID` code and an empty body without the ETAG option.
 If the ETAG does not match the resource's latest ETAG, the device responds with a `CONTENT` code, the content of the resource, and the latest ETAG.
 Subsequent observation notifications will contain the ETAG value from the resource.
+ETAG is set only for code `CONTENT` responses, for other responses, the ETAG is not set.

+{{< note >}}
+For OCF interfaces, the ETAG remains unaffected even if different representations of the resource are available, except for the batch interface (`oic.if.b`).
+The ETAG is specifically tied to the state of the resource itself, regardless of the interface used.
+{{< /note >}}

 ### ETAG Batch GET/Observation for /oic/res